douglord.com

 It ranks because the content entity signal is clean and specific: "Douglas Lord works at the boundary of sculpture, installation, and found material.
 Drawing from the Northern Rivers landscape..."
 That's a precise, unambiguous description of a distinct person in a distinct location doing a distinct thing.

 It's also the same Douglas Lord.
-The sculptor, the digital strategist, and the musician are the same person — and once the schema and llms.txt asserted all three identities together with the family entity connections, Google had enough signal to understand the full picture.
+The sculptor, the digital strategist, and the musician are the same person.
+Once the schema and llms.txt asserted all three identities together with the family entity connections, Google had enough signal to understand the full picture.

 A plain HTML zip on Cloudflare — no schema, no GSC, no backlinks — outranked a well-established coastal engineer with decades of citations.
 Content entity clarity beat domain authority.

 The page that ranks #1 for the name was never submitted to any search console.
 Crawlability and entity clarity — not submission, sitemaps, or webmaster-tool busywork — are what drive AI-era discovery.
-This is the entire thesis of AUTHORITY44, demonstrated by accident on a gallery page.
+This is the entire thesis of the PTODA Digital Authority Scoring Methodology, demonstrated by accident on a gallery page.

 The crawler-access test